 Footnotes

 Institutional review board statement: The study was reviewed and approved by the Affiliated Hospital of Nantong University Institutional Review Board.

+Clinical trial registration statement: This study is registered at Clinical Trial Center (www.researchregistry.com).
+The registration identification number is researchregistry9637.

 Informed consent statement: All study participants, or their legal guardian, provided informed written consent prior to study enrollment.